Key Takeaway

 Core Mechanisms

-- Blood sugar control: Ozempic stimulates insulin release when blood sugar is elevated and suppresses glucagon (which raises blood sugar).
-This glucose-dependent action means it does not cause low blood sugar when used alone.
+- Blood sugar control: Ozempic stimulates insulin release when blood sugar is improved and suppresses glucagon (which raises blood sugar).
+This glucose-dependent action means it doesn't cause low blood sugar when used alone.

 - Appetite reduction: Acts on hypothalamic receptors to reduce hunger.
 Food cravings and food-focused thinking decrease, making it naturally easier to eat less.